erjank/teaching/load.md

 # Cognitive Load

+> **Objectives**
+>
+> * Learners can define cognitive load and explain how consideration
+>   of it can be used to shape instruction.
+> * Learners can explain what faded examples are and construct faded
+>   examples for use in programming workshops.
+> * Learners can explain what Parson's Problems are and construct
+>   Parson's Problems for use in programming workshops.
+> * Learners can describe ways in which they differ from their own
+>   learners and what effect those differences have on instruction.

 In 2006, Kirschner, Sweller, and Clark published a paper titled "Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and